 The new recording features the stellar talents of Mike Holober (piano), Cameron Brown (bass), and Tony Jefferson (drums), and captures the personal and musical rapport the quartet has shared since first performing together more than 15 years ago.
 Available in CD and digital formats through all major sites.

 There are no upcoming dates to display at this time.

 In October, Haviland will bring a group to the Jazz Forum in Tarrytown, NY, to perform music from his second release, Something to Say, as well as some new material.
 Look for other dates to be added soon.

 After celebrating his new release, “Inside the Song”, Matt will rejoin the Water Gap Jazz Orchestra in May for a concert in May.
 This group was founded by the late, great Phil Woods and continues to thrive under the artistic direction of Matt Vashlishan, a Woods protégé and long-time member of the group.

-CD Release: Peter Leitch’s New Life Orchestra
+New Life: Peter Leitch’s New Life Orchestra

-I’m thrilled to be a part of this new recording, released as a double CD in late October 2020, featuring Peter’s brilliant compositions and arrangements a unique 14-piece ensemble.
+I’m thrilled to be a part of this recording, released as a double CD in late October 2020, featuring Peter’s brilliant compositions and arrangements a unique 14-piece ensemble.
 He gets a fantastic range of colors from flute, guitars, brass, reeds, arco bass, and piano trio.
 Check out this early press review.